Packers attempt to contain Henry as Titans head to Lambeau - WHIZ News

 KEY MATCHUP: Henry vs. Packers run defense.
 Henry is coming off his second-worst game of the season after Denver held him to 53 yards on 19 carries, snapping his streak of five straight 100-yard rushing performances that had pushed him to the top of the NFL in rushing.
 He has a chance to bounce back against a Green Bay defense that is allowing 4.8 yards per carry.

-KEY INJURIES: Titans C Ben Jones is in the concussion protocol and is among 17 on the team’s injury report. … Titans K Randy Bullock has an injured calf on his right (kicking) leg.
-The Titans signed K Josh Lambo to the practice squad as an insurance policy in case Bullock can’t go. … Titans DL Jeffery Simmons, a 2021 Pro Bowler, is among 11 Titans from the defense on the injury report.
-Simmons didn’t play against the Broncos because of an ankle injury. … The Packers will play a second straight game without OLB Rashan Gary (knee) and CB Eric Stokes (ankle/knee), who are on injured reserve. … Packers LB De’Vondre Campbell (knee) has missed two straight games. … Packers WR Romeo Doubs (ankle) missed the Cowboys game.
+KEY INJURIES: Titans C Ben Jones is out after not clearing concussion protocol along with K Randy Bullock (right calf).
+The Titans signed K Josh Lambo to the practice squad on Tuesday, then to the active roster Wednesday. … Titans DL Jeffery Simmons, a 2021 Pro Bowler, is among 11 Titans from the defense on the injury report with OLB Bud Dupree (hip) and S Amani Hooker ruled out.
+Simmons didn’t play against the Broncos because of an ankle injury. … The Packers will play a second straight game without OLB Rashan Gary (knee) and CB Eric Stokes (ankle/knee), who are on injured reserve. … Packers WR Romeo Doubs (ankle) also is out for a second straight game. … Packers LB De’Vondre Campbell (knee) will miss a third straight game. … Packers OT David Bakhtiari (knee) and OG Elgton Jenkins (knee) are questionable.

 SERIES NOTES: This is only the second time Titans coach Mike Vrabel has faced off against his former offensive coordinator Matt LaFleur, who was Tennessee’s offensive coordinator in 2018 before being hired as the Packers head coach.
 LaFleur is 1-0 against Vrabel.
 The Titans are 3-0 in Tennessee against the Packers and 4-3 at Lambeau Field, but have lost their past two visits by a combined score of 95-21.
 The winning team has scored at least 40 points in four of the past five Titans-Packers matchups.
 When Green Bay and Tennessee previously met, Aaron Rodgers threw four touchdown passes and A.J.
 Dillon ran for a career-high 124 yards and two more scores as the Packers romped at a snowy Lambeau Field.